Ananias Davisson: A Supplement to the Kentucky Harmony

 A Supplement to the Kentucky Harmony (Harrisonburg, Virginia: 1820) went through three editions.
-It was notable for its inclusion of English, Scottish and Irish folk tunes pared with spiritual texts.
+It was notable for its inclusion of English, Scottish and Irish folk tunes paired with spiritual texts.
 It included very little New England hymnody or church hymns.
 Davisson specifically dedicated it to his "Methodist friends" for use in their camp meetings.

 The author's principle design in offering his Supplement is, that his Methodist friends may be furnished with a suitable and proper arrangement of such pieces as may seem best to animate a zealous Christian in his acts of devotion; and while they sing with the spirit, let them learn to sing with the understanding also.Of the camp meetings songs from the Supplement that have been republished in the Shenandoah Harmony (2013), recordings of 319 Salutation (and others) are easily found on YouTube.

 The folk tunes themselves would have been familiar to the participants, making it easier to pair the religious texts.
 This was at a time when the Methodists were a much smaller, out of the mainstream religion.